loning/the-binarymath/docs/psi-collapse-riemann/proof-universal-phi-representation.md

 - The set of all distinguishable states can be enumerated

 **Step 3: Enumeration Implies Integer Mapping**
-Any enumerable set S can be mapped to integers:
+Any enumerable set $S$ can be mapped to integers:
-- If S is finite: Direct bijection with {1, 2, ..., n}
+- If $S$ is finite: Direct bijection with the set &#123;1, 2, ..., k&#125; for some k
-- If S is countably infinite: Bijection with ℕ
+- If $S$ is countably infinite: Bijection with ℕ
-- If S appears uncountable: Only finitely many elements can actually be distinguished in any finite time
+- If $S$ appears uncountable: Only finitely many elements can actually be distinguished in any finite time

 **Step 4: All Integers Have φ-Representation**
 By Zeckendorf's theorem, every positive integer has unique φ-representation.